 Ever since the CAN specification was released many decades ago, designers have pushed their network configurations beyond the conservative limits of the standard, driven by manufacturablity, customization flexibility and other non-technical reasons.
 With thorough engineering analysis, including electrical simulation of the physical layer, they were able to design communication systems that meet both demanding performance and economic requirements.

 ON Semiconductor uses SystemVision® Cloud to offer customers a comprehensive web-based design/simulation environment.
 By developing VHDL-AMS product models, ON's application engineers provide cloud-based product support, including interactive schematics and application notes, tunable simulations of pre-designed solutions, and free-form application designs.
-Collaborative workgroups let product application engineers work concurrently with their customers in private design workspaces, solving real design-in problems in the end-application circuit.

 This handbook presents an overview of the most important DC-DC converter topologies.
 The main objective is to guide a designer in selecting the topology with its associated semiconductor devices.
 Be sure to interact with the embedded designs below, and feel free to take them into your own workspace to explore further!